Model A · Model L · The Connection

 Where The Distinction Matters

-The sub-variant distinction is most valuable at the boundaries between types that share a leading element in Model A. Here are four cases where Model L resolves what Model A leaves ambiguous.
+The sub-variant distinction is most valuable at the boundaries between types that share a leading element in Model A. Here are eight cases covering all eight classical elements, showing where Model L resolves what Model A leaves ambiguous.

 Ti leading in Model A